oplS17projects/RacketCraft/README.md

 Explain exactly what you'll have at the end.
 What will it be able to do at the live demo?
 - We will be able to play a simple Minecraft game in Racket with basic functionalities, such as:
 	+ At the demo, we will be able to:
-		+ Moving around the 3D racketcraft world.
+		+ Moving around in a 3D world (of limited size) made of blocks.
+(Terrain generation is probably not on our list of todos)
-		+ Able to build rock and break rocks.
+		+ Able to modify the 3D world by breaking, collecting, and placing these blocks.
-		+ Having an inventory of weapons, tools...
-	+ We are expecting to add "farming - skills" if there is still time.
+		+ (Stretch goal) Fight other enemies, like zombies, that spawn at night.
+		+ (Stretch goal) Crafting system to make tools/stuff
+		+ (Stretch goal) Simple, but infinite terrain generation and dynamic map loading (so you dont load all blocks at once)

 ### Evaluation of Results
 How will you know if you are successful?